Star Wars Jedi: Fallen Order: Plot

 Five years after the Republic's conversion into the Empire and the Great Jedi Purge, former Padawan Cal Kestis is hiding from the Empire on the planet Bracca, where he works as a scrapper salvaging ships from the Clone Wars.
 An Imperial probe catches Cal using the Force to save his friend Prauf, and two Inquisitors—the Second Sister and the Ninth Sister—are sent to capture the Jedi.
 After the Second Sister kills Prauf for speaking up against the Empire, Cal makes his escape.
-He is rescued by former Jedi Knight Cere Junda and pilot Greez Dritus, who transport him on their ship, the Mantis.
+He is rescued by former Jedi Knight Cere Junda and pilot Greez Dritus, who transport him on their ship, the Stinger Mantis.

 Cere takes Cal to the planet Bogano in the hopes that he can access an ancient vault.
 On the way to the vault, Cal befriends a small droid named BD-1, who shows him a message from Cere's former Jedi Master, Eno Cordova.
-It reveals that the vault was built by an ancient civilization called the Zeffo and that a Jedi Holocron containing a list of Force-sensitive children has been hidden inside by Cordova.
+It reveals that the vault was built by an ancient civilization called the Zeffo and that a Jedi Holocron containing a list of Force-sensitive children was hidden inside by Cordova.
 Cere believes the list could help rebuild the Jedi Order, but the only way to access the vault is by following Cordova's path.
 Cal heads to the Zeffo homeworld and explores an ancient temple, finding a clue pointing to Cordova's friend, the Wookiee chieftain Tarfful.
-Heading to Kashyyyk, Cal encounters notorious insurgent Saw Gerrera, whose Partisans are aiding the local Wookie resistance.
+Heading to Kashyyyk, Cal encounters notorious insurgent Saw Gerrera, whose Partisans are aiding the local Wookiee resistance.
 Cal helps Saw liberate an Imperial slave labour camp in exchange for arranging a meeting with Tarfful.

 Unable to locate Tarfful, Cal revisits Zeffo in search of additional clues but is unexpectedly ambushed by the Second Sister, who unveils herself as Trilla Suduri, Cere's former Padawan.
-Trilla explains her capture by the Empire after Cere's betrayal under torture and warns Cal of the inevitable betrayal by Cere as well.
+Trilla explains her capture by the Empire after Cere's betrayal under torture, and warns Cal that Cere will inevitably betray him as well.
 Cal discovers the necessity of a Zeffo artifact known as an Astrium to access the vault, but is captured by a bounty hunter working for the Haxion Brood crime syndicate over Greez's debts to them, forcing him into a gladiatorial arena owned by the Haxion boss, Sorc Tormo.
 Following a rescue mission by Cere and Greez, Cal returns to Kashyyyk, where Tarfful instructs him to investigate the pinnacle of the Origin Tree.
-At that location, Cal uncovers another recording by Cordova, revealing the presence of an Astrium within a Zeffo tomb on Dathomir, but his exploration is interrupted by an encounter with the Ninth Sister, whom he manages to defeat.
+There, Cal uncovers another recording by Cordova, revealing the presence of an Astrium within a Zeffo tomb on Dathomir, but his exploration is interrupted by an encounter with the Ninth Sister, whom he manages to defeat.